qcalc/qcalc/qcalc_res/docs/author-guide/calculator-meta-functions.md

 ### 5.1 `row`

 `row` groups fields on the same row.
-Join field names with hyphens:
+Join field names (from one field to another in parameter list) with hyphens:

 ```python
 'row': ['width-height', 'coverage-tin_size']